Italy Vacation Packages in Piedmont: Meet Francesca

-While discovering the culture of a place often includes stopping at all the local sites, from wineries to cathedrals, what makes a trip the most memorable are the experiences you'll create.
-In large part, those experiences are about the people you'll meet.
-That's one reason we're so thrilled to offer our new cooking vacation "Authentic Experience in Piedmont."
+While discovering the culture of a place often includes stopping at all the local sites, from wineries to cathedrals, what makes a trip the most memorable are the experiences you’ll create.
+In large part, those experiences are about the people you’ll meet, since an Italy vacation package is only ever as good as the people making sure you have the trip of your dreams.
+That’s one reason we’re so thrilled to offer our new cooking vacation “Authentic Experience in Piedmont.”

-You'll not only be staying with locals in a charming B&B during this new 3-night trip, but you'll also have the chance to discover a piece of Italy unlike any other.
-Francesca is your guide in this journey into Piedmont, and she's thrilled to not only take you around this beautiful hilly land but to teach you how to make traditional, seasonal Piedmontese cuisine, much of which she makes by hand.
-Get to know Francesca through this Q&A and then get to know her even better by joining her and her family in their charming country house ViaVai.
+You’ll not only be staying with locals in a charming B&B during this new 3-night Italy vacation package, but you’ll also have the chance to discover a piece of Italy unlike any other.
+Francesca is your guide in this journey into Piedmont, and she’s thrilled to not only take you around this beautiful hilly land but to teach you how to make traditional, seasonal Piedmontese cuisine, much of which she makes by hand.
+Get to know Francesca through this Q&A and then get to know her even better by joining her and her family in their charming country house.

 When did you first start cooking?
 What’s your first cooking memory?